 There are people out there needing help.
 And often, they do not know which way to turn.

 Losing weight by yourself, although achievable, is difficult.
-And so they turn to nutritionists and personal trainers to help them eat healthier and engage in an exercise program to help them lose the pounds.
+And so they turn to nutrition coaches and personal trainers to help them eat healthier and engage in an exercise program to help them lose the pounds.

 And it’s more than just counting calories.

 Other health issues which good nutrition can help combat

 While dealing with overweight clients is a large part of the nutrition coaches’ portfolio, they can help with other health issues as well.